jharini/booknotes/system-design/system-design-interview/chapter19/README.md

 }
 ```

-Traffic changes and reroutes are not taken into consideration yet, those will be tackled in the deep dive section.
+Traffic changes and reroutes are not taken into consideration yet, those will be tackled by the Adaptive ETA in the deep dive section.

 ## Map rendering
 Holding the entire data set of mapping tiles on the client-side is not feasible as it's petabytes in size.